-There was a time when OnChristianRadio.com promoted Christian Music Artists to an exclusive list of Christian Radio Stations.
+There was a time when OnChristianRadio.com only promoted Christian Music Artists to an exclusive list of Christian Radio Stations.
 We’ve taken a creative turn that provides an effective way of getting Music Artists the exposure on a brand new level.
 Our newsletter will provide the networking sources that Artists and other Media need.
 We’ll connect artists with recording studios, filmmakers, and Christian Radio Stations and the other way around too.
-If you wish to be updated on the latest developments and opportunities available, you can sign up using the form at the top of the left column.
+If you wish to be updated on the latest developments and opportunities available, you can sign up using the “Subscribe to our Music & Media News” at the top of the left column.
 We’re growing and the more that sign up, the more networking and opportunities that there will be available.

 What you really want to know is the inside information about how to get airplay.